This article, published on July 27, 2021, was updated on February 4, 2022

 "Having known Chitose, and of course sacai, for many years, this collaboration is the ideal kind of cross-pollination," said Hugh in a statement.
 "And as I believe you can see from the results, it's a true blend of the philosophies of both brands, where the sum is greater than the parts."

 It really can't be understated how important collaboration is to sacai, which has built an international following on the strength of its many joint efforts.

 Of course, that also sells the brand's wares a little short: Abe's ingenious hybrid garments are no slouch and SS22 is another great showing.

 Its disparate designs aren't willy-nilly cues plucked at random from the ether, but considered revisions of classic silhouettes made better sacai's signature stylistic clashes.

 In-house technical jackets, for instance, are rendered in striking batik-like prints that match patchworked sweaters and shorts in a strong showing of sacai's predilection for pattern.
 These vivid accents are reinterpreted throughout the collection on various layering pieces, executed either all over or only across specific panels.

-Oh, and speaking of Hugh, the ACRONYM founder is currently working with Highsnobiety to judge our new Berlin, Berlin prize.
+Oh, and speaking of Hugh, the ACRONYM founder is recently worked with Highsnobiety to judge the 2021 Berlin, Berlin prize.